DLC-link/canton-onboarding-testnet-reset-1/step4/README.md

 # Canton Onboarding - Step 4

-The purpose of this step is to ...
+The purpose of this step is to sign the prepared submissions for deploying the core contracts of the CBTC system.

 ## Prerequisite

 Please check whether you have everything set up properly [here](../misc/README.md).